Maintaining Your CPHR Designation

 As a CPHR, you represent the standard of quality in human resources practice in Manitoba and Canada.

 There are three requirements that a CPHR must meet in order to maintain their designation:

 - Advance and expand your professional knowledge and practice across the competency areas, throughout your career, by meeting the Continuing Professional Development (CPD) requirements each year.
 For more information on the CPD requirements click here

 - Adhere to CPHR Manitoba's Code of Ethics and Rules of Professional Conduct.

 - Maintain a membership with your provincial association.
 With CPHR Manitoba, annual renewal is required by May 31st each year.

-Certification can be revoked for you fail to meet the listed requirements or adhere to CPHR Manitoba's Code of Ethics & Rules of Professional Conduct.
+Certification can be revoked if you fail to meet the above listed requirements.

 Policies and Forms